 In December 2012, State Senator Roderick Wright introduced SB 51 – Internet Gambling Consumer Protection and Public-Private Partnership Act but it languished in the committee chaired by the Senator.

 There are currently no state laws specifically prohibiting California players from participating in online gambling at legally licensed and regulated gambling sites.
 There are also no federal laws prohibiting or criminalizing online gambling for USA players or players from California.
-This leaves the door open for players to participate in online gambling at a number of high quality sites which are legally based and regulated outside of the United States.
-The venues available at these sites include California online casinos, poker, sports betting, and even CA online bingo.
+This leaves the door open for players to participate in online gambling at a number of sites legally based and regulated outside of the United States.

 California Gambling Laws Concerning Charitable and Social Gambling

-Social gambling including home poker games are legal as long as they do not break California gambling laws.
+Social gambling including home poker games is legal as long as they do not break California gambling laws.
 A game of poker will be considered as social gambling if:

 - the game offers a level playing field to all players.
 Every player must have an equal opportunity to win